 - Fatty acyl-CoA synthetase on the outer mitochondrial membrane activates the fatty acid by attaching CoA → forming a fatty acyl group

-- Carnitine palmitoyltransferase 1 transfers the fatty acyl group to carnitine on the outer mitochondrial membrane → forming a fatty acylcarnitine
+- Carnitine palmitoyltransferase 1 (also known as carnitine acyltransferase I) transfers the fatty acyl group to carnitine on the outer mitochondrial membrane → forming a fatty acylcarnitine

-β-oxidation (in mitochondrial matrix): A catabolic process in which a fatty acid chain is cleaved (oxidized) at the β carbon (every 2nd carbon) by dehydrogenase enzymes in several cycles
+Beta oxidation (in mitochondrial matrix): a catabolic process in which a fatty acid chain is cleaved (oxidized) at the beta carbon (every second carbon) by dehydrogenase enzymes in several cycles.

 - Breaks down acetyl-CoA and propionyl CoA (see ) and even-chain fatty acids into acetyl-CoA only. into

-- β-oxidation of VLCFA occurs in peroxisomes (see ).
+- Beta oxidation of VLCFA occurs in peroxisomes (see ).

 - For every cleaved acetyl-CoA, one molecule of FAD, H2O, and NAD+ each are required.